Waste Management Best Practices In Construction

 Concrete is an example of a waste material that many construction sites overlook.
 Concrete constitutes around 70% of C&D waste, and as it’s heavy, the disposal costs over a remodeling or refurbishing contract can be significant.

 Fortunately, concrete doesn’t have to turn to ‘waste.’
-If it is not contaminated with trash, wood or reinforcing materials, it can be recycled on site with portable crushers, maximizing efficiency in your workflow and keeping waste costs down.
+If it is not contaminated with trash, wood or reinforcing materials, it can be recycled on site with portable crushers, maximizing efficiency in your workflow and keeping waste disposal and transportation costs down.

 Closely Manage Your Haulers

-Remodeling and renovation job sites are busy places and if waste builds up, accidents can happen.
+Remodeling and renovation job sites are busy places and if waste builds up, so does your liability in multiple ways.
 Project managers sometimes have to make emergency call-outs for their dumpsters to be emptied to enable their sites to function safely, however, these are generally much more expensive.
-Proactive management of your waste volumes and haulers during the project will enable collections to be optimized, generating considerable savings and keeping sites safe.
+Proactive management of your waste volumes and haulers during the project will enable collections to be optimized, generating considerable savings and keeping sites safe and your labor working efficiently.

-Equally, when trucks come to site to service your dumpsters, they must operate according to site safe working practices, and be scheduled to avoid peak activity periods to ensure optimal site safety.
+It is best to schedule waste haulers around peak activity periods to ensure optimal site safety.
+Equally, when trucks come to the site to service your dumpsters, they must operate according to site safe working practices.

-Effective hauler management also includes auditing their invoices.
+Beyond the jobsite, effective hauler management also includes auditing their invoices.
 If sites are using multiple haulers, this means that project managers have to review multiple invoices each month.
-And considering that 4 out of 5 waste invoices have up to 30% in extra fees or overcharges, it’s imperative that each of these gets reviewed thoroughly.
+And considering that 4 out of 5 waste invoices have up to 30% in extra fees or overcharges, it’s imperative that each of these gets reviewed thoroughly, especially if they are not being reviewed by the project managers and simply passed into accounting for processing.

 If this all sounds like too much for your project managers to deal with on their own, then you might benefit from the help of an expert waste management company.

-We ensure that all waste materials are managed optimally and legally during construction, identifying how the reuse and recycling of materials can be maximized to reduce disposal and procurement costs for your projects.
+We ensure that all waste materials are managed optimally and disposed of responsibly during construction while identifying how the reuse and recycling of materials can be maximized to reduce disposal and procurement costs for your projects.

 Our comprehensive approach to waste management maximizes efficiency and minimizes costs across all job sites at once, so that your project managers can get back to more urgent matters.